Radar, Part 2: Interpreting Radar Images

 Allow me to elaborate a bit on each of these factors impacting radar reflectivity.
 For starters, the size of the precipitation targets always matters.
 The larger the targets (raindrops, snowflakes, etc.,) the higher the reflectivity.
 By way of example, consider that raindrops, by virtue of their larger size, have a much higher radar reflectivity than drizzle drops (the tiny drops of water that appear to be more of a mist than rain).
 Secondly, the power returning from a sample volume of air with a large number of raindrops is greater than the power returning from an equal sample volume containing fewer raindrops (assuming, of course, that both sample volumes have the same sized drops).
 The saying that "there's power in numbers" certainly applies to radar imagery!

 The presence of large hail in thunderstorms can really complicate the issue of inferring rainfall rates from radar reflectivity even more.
 Typically, radar reflectivity from a thunderstorm is greatest in the middle levels of the storm because large hailstones have started to melt as they fall earthward into air with temperatures greater than 0 degrees Celsius (the melting point of ice).
 Covered with a film of melt-water, these large hailstones look like giant raindrops to the radar and can have reflectivity values higher than 70 dBZ.
-So, when large, "wet hailstones" are present in thunderstorms, rainfall rates inferred from the very large reflectivity are typically overestimated.
 The bottom line is that higher reflectivity usually corresponds to higher rainfall rates, but the connection is not always neat and tidy.

 Okay, lets move on to the final controller of radar reflectivity -- composition.
 The intensity of the return signal from raindrops is approximately five times greater than the return from snowflakes that have comparable sizes.
 Snowflakes have inherently low reflectivity compared to raindrops, so it's easy to underestimate the area coverage and intensity of snowstorms if you're unaware of this fact.
 It might be snowing quite heavily, yet radar reflectivity from the heavy snow might be less than from a nearby area of rain (even if the rainfall isn't as heavy) because the return signal from raindrops is more intense.